myrdstom/listicle-backend/README.md

     yarn install
     ```

-- Add a config file in the root of the folder with two files, `dev.env` and `test.env`
+- Add a config folder in the root of the folder with two files, `dev.env` and `test.env`

 - Populate both files with appropriate data using the `.env.example file as a template`